thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 The remaining time is also subjected to multiple time sinks I cannot escape.

-Sleep took away one third of my time, then there is disease and illness, time to commute, time to fall in and out of love.
+Sleep took away one third of my life, then there is disease and illness, time to commute, time to fall in and out of love.
 All those I do not regret.

 The remaining part, however, is plagued with distractions away from the awareness of death.

 The modern world is full of such distractions.
-Today, social media is the number one culprit, taking advantage of our biochemistry to reduce our lives to that of mindless automatons.
+Today, social media is the number one culprit, taking advantage of our biochemistry and reducing our lives to that of mindless automatons.

 Dopamine binges stole away months of my life.
 Years even?
-Those meaningless hours are forever gone.
+Those empty hours are forever gone.

 ## **Human and animals**